vihaar06/Dataflow-Medallion/README.md

 (Medallion) architecture.

 ## Note
--Can you please rename the files to above prefered format because as i downloaded my files muitlple times my files names have changed .
+-Can you please rename the files to below preferred format because as i downloaded my files muitlple times my files names have changed .